Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 --------

  * 700/800/900Mhz radio transceiver
- * Enable wireless interconnection of Master Bricks
+ * Allows wireless interconnection between stacks
- * Easy usage
  * Configurable frequency and channel
  * Measureable signal strength

 Description
 -----------

 The Chibi Extension is equipped with a 700/800/900Mhz radio transceiver.
-Typically this transceiver is used for long range
-`Zigbee <http://en.wikipedia.org/wiki/Zigbee>`_ networks.
+Typically this transceiver is used for long range `Zigbee <http://en.wikipedia.org/wiki/Zigbee>`_ networks.
 Unfortunately the Zigbee terms of use do forbid a GPL implementation of the Zigbee protocol stack (see `here <http://freaklabs.org/index.php/Blog/Zigbee/Zigbee-Linux-and-the-GPL.html>`__ for more information).